Imran4424/iOS-InterviewQuestions/Swift.md

 **Function:** A strong reference increments the instance's reference count based on your usage count.
 As long as there is at least one strong reference to an object, ARC will not deallocate it.

+Purpose: This ensures that objects required by your program remain in memory as long as they are needed.